Adam Kurtz on taking his 4th generation farmer skills to Fusion CBD, and the company's explosive growth

 I would like to implement some type of robot weeder attachment in future years.

-What area’s do you see there is still room for technological improvement?
+What areas do you see where there is still room for technological improvement?

-Fighting nature, fixing tractors, or finding staff, do you struggle with more with environmental, mechanical, or personnel related issues at your farms?
+Fighting nature, fixing tractors, or finding staff: Do you struggle more with environmental, mechanical, or personnel related issues at your farms?
 Has cross pollination been an issue?

 Oregon - During our first year growing, there was over 10” of rain in October at our farm and our greenhouse “drying” space was quarantined by ODA for having a portion of our crop test hot.
 We then watched mold spread across the field as we scrambled to bring in 5 x 40’ containers to salvage what we could.

-We rented first few years, and finally bought a new one this year.
+We rented the first few years, and finally bought a new one this year.
 No issues.